 Pike Place Market is one of the most alive places I have ever been.
 In every way, it is a sensory experience: Feet on uneven cobbled streets carry you towards the sound of the crowd and the dozen or so musicians performing throughout the market on a summer day.

-If you arrive early, the soundtrack of the market is one of vendors calling out to one another, fishmongers’ shovels scooping ice, and countless delivery trucks.
+If you arrive early (about 8-9am), the soundtrack of the market is one of vendors calling out to one another, fishmongers’ shovels scooping ice, and countless delivery trucks.
 Smells of the fish market give way to the scent wafting onto the street from bakeries and coffee beans roasting, which give way to the scent of thousands of flowers being packed into bouquets stem by stem.

 This is my guide to experiencing the best parts of Pike Place, through this sensory-embracing Guide to a Day at Pike Place Market.

 How I fell in Love with Pike Place Market: